dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-internet-access-using-managed-browser-policies.md

 ## Security and privacy for the managed browser

--   On iOS devices, web sites that users visit that have an expired or untrusted certificate cannot be opened.
+-   On iOS devices, websites that users visit that have an expired or untrusted certificate cannot be opened.

 -   Settings that users make for the built-in browser on their devices are not used by the managed browser.
 This is because the managed browser does not have access to these settings.